 Modifying PATH is not supported and will result in build failure.

-See also: how to add custom configuration files to your build.
+See also: how to add configuration files to your build.

 Semaphore Docs are open source — Edit on GitHub